Seamless Mosaic Internals

 src/wiser/raster/mosaic_ingestion.py

-validate_scene, build_overviews, compute_footprint_wkt — Qt-free ingestion gates
+is_dataset_georeferenced, validate_scene_addable, validate_scene, build_overviews, compute_stretch_bounds, compute_footprint_wkt — Qt-free ingestion gates

 src/wiser/raster/mosaic_compositor.py